isaacbernat/basepaint-media/README.md

 The remaining blank space (in case there are not enough elements to fill the whole page) showcases a scaled down version of the original work with graded X and Y axis grids to help the reader locate the elements.

-The description, location and meaning of each ((ir)relevant) artwork element are provided by Google's latest Gemini Generative AI freely available through API calls.
+The description, location and meaning of each ((ir)relevant) artwork element are provided by Google's **latest** Gemini Generative AI/LLM **freely available** through API calls.
 It's a handy reference for those memes one may not be familiar with at first glance.
 Nevertheless, it's far from perfect.

 ### Sample
 Here is the depiction of the previous finished artwork as an example, where I highlighted with magenta numbers the elements that were not successfully identified by the AI, yet are notable: